rajdeepbaru/525a1/cs609-autumn2024_25-/lab05-Ryu/README.md

 We shall add a REST link function to the switching hub.
 -	**Brief overview:** Please read about [*REST Linkage*](https://book.ryu-sdn.org/en/html/rest_api.html) before proceeding further.

+**Integrating REST API:** Ryu has a Web server function corresponding to WSGI.
+By using this function, it is possible to create a REST API, which is useful to link with other systems or browsers.

+**WSGI:** The term *WSGI* means a unified framework for connecting Web applications and Web servers in Python.

+**Implementing a Switching Hub with REST API**

+We shall add the following two REST APIs to the switching hub explained in *Switching Hub*.
+1. MAC address table acquisition API
+    -   Returns the content of the MAC address table held by the switching hub.
+Returns a pair of MAC address and port number in JSON format.
+2. MAC address table registration API
+    -   Registers a pair of MAC address and port number in the MAC address table and adds a flow entry to the switch.

 -   **Relevant python code:**